What You'll Build

 3. Download the quantized Gemma 3 12B text encoder

 Sulphur 2 inherits LTX-2.3's Gemma 3 12B text encoder.
-The full unquantized Gemma 3 12B will OOM on 16GB cards when loaded alongside the Sulphur 2 weights — the closest published consumer-GPU OOM datapoint in the LTX family is 29068 MiB peak on RTX 5080 16GB with the LTX-2 19B-dev-fp8 stack (Lightricks/ComfyUI-LTXVideo#303); Sulphur-2's 21B distilled weights at bf16 are heavier still.
+The full unquantized Gemma 3 12B will OOM on 16GB cards when loaded alongside the Sulphur 2 weights — the closest published consumer-GPU OOM datapoint in the LTX family is 29068 MiB peak on RTX 5080 16GB with the LTX-2 19B-dev-fp8 stack (Lightricks/ComfyUI-LTXVideo#303); Sulphur-2's 21B dev weights at bf16 are heavier still.
 Use the QAT-Q4 GGUF instead:

 huggingface-cli download unsloth/gemma-3-12b-it-qat-GGUF \